 See Choose a security strategy.

-To manually install the CRD, first download the operator source.
+To manually install the CRDs, perform the following steps:

-How to check if a Domain CRD has been installed.
+How to check if a Domain and Cluster CRDs have been installed.

-you can verify that the CRD is installed correctly using:
+You can verify that the Domain CRD is installed correctly using:

 $ kubectl get crd domains.weblogic.oracle